-Grade 5 in GCSE PE and any GCSE Science and 1 sport played competitively.
+Grade 5 in GCSE PE, Grade 5 in GCSE Science and 1 sport played competitively.

 This qualification will enable students to gain entry into University courses leading to careers in: Physical Education Teaching, Physiotherapy, Coaching, Sports Psychology, Sports Development, Exercise Physiology and Research Science, Leisure Industry, Fitness/Personal Trainer.

 The theory part of the course is examined with 2 exam papers at the end of the two years.
 The coursework/practical elements is assessed internally and externally moderated.
 The syllabus stresses the importance of being able to translate the theoretical work into performing and coaching situations and being able to critically evaluate these areas.

 70% written examination, 30% practical assessment.
 One coursework piece.

 Paper 1: Factors affecting participation in physical activity and sport.

 Paper 2: Factors affecting optimal performance in physical activity and sport.